frycast/danielvfryer3/content/authors/admin/_index.md

 highlight_name: false
 ---

 Complicated data analyses are used in every industry and scientific field, but increasingly with opaque results that are hard to explain and interpret.
-I work to increase the transparency, honesty, and clarity of complex data analyses, through research, teaching, software and public communication.
-I enjoy writing software in R, Python, Julia and SQL.
-My research is in the intersection of theoretical and applied statistics and machine learning.
-Aside from stats and advanced programming, I'm currently interested in learning more psychology, anthropology and economics.
+I work to increase the transparency, honesty, and clarity of complex data analyses, through research, teaching, software tooling and public communication.
+My research is in the intersection of theoretical and applied statistics and machine learning, but I'm interested in learning more psychology, anthropology and economics.

-Aside from research, I practice relational database design, data integration, and software engineering.
-I also teach various courses in statistics and computer science at a postgraduate level.
+Aside from research, I enjoy coding in R, Python, Julia and SQL, and I practice relational database design, data integration, and software engineering.
+I also teach various courses in statistics and computer science at a postgraduate level, including meta-analysis and relational database design.
 I currently serve as a council member and Deputy Communications Officer at the Statistical Society of Australia, as well as technical sub-editor at the Australian & New Zealand Journal of Statistics.

-Take a look at the material for my SQL crash course, that I teach twice per year in New Zealand, targeted at academic and industry professionals, for the New Zealand Social Statistics Network at The University of Auckland: [github.com/frycast/SQL_Course](https://github.com/frycast/SQL_Course).
+Take a look at the material for my SQL crash course.
+It is targeted at academic and industry professionals.
+I teach the course twice per year, both online and in New Zealand, for the New Zealand Social Statistics Network, at The University of Auckland: github.com/frycast/SQL_Course

 Fill out the contact form below if you'd like to get in touch.
 I'm always open to learning, teaching and working together.